Matt Draper - Tonga 2018

 Do I need my own diving equipment?

-We (depending on availability of sizes) will provide mask, snorkel, fins and a wetsuit.
+We (depending on availability and sizing) will provide mask, snorkel, fins and a wetsuit.
 We highly recommend bringing your own equipment if possible, especially if you own a wetsuit.

 What credentials and experience does Matt have?

 Matt is a self-taught photographer.
-He has been practicing underwater photography for just over two and a half years and is very confident in his skills.
+He has been practicing underwater photography since 2014 and is very confident in his skills.
 As a photographer, Matt wants to do the best he can to help others learn.
 Matt is an advanced scuba diver and an Apnea accredited free diver who has spent his entire life around the ocean.
 He has certificates in advanced resuscitation, emergency life support and senior first aid.
 Matt also holds a bronze medallion credited by the Australian Lifesaving Academy.

 What are some of the photography subjects that will be covered while onboard?